 BBC, NPR, PBS, HKRT, and international TV and radio networks.

-She also is available to do a performance-focused speaking/playing program called “around the world in 80 minutes” in which she shares short pieces from many different cultures/countries and introduce each piece with entertaining information about each composer and culture.
+She also is available to do a performance-focused speaking/playing program called “around the world in 80 minutes,” in which she shares short pieces from many different cultures/countries and introduces each piece with entertaining information about each composer and culture.